John Mateer has 2 TDs rushing, 1 passing as No. 18 Oklahoma beats No. 15 Michigan 24-13

 Michigan: The Wolverines didn't seem to trust Underwood.
 When he did pass, he was under duress and never seemed comfortable.

 Oklahoma: The Sooners weren't great running the ball for much of the game, but they controlled the clock late in the fourth quarter.
-A 16-play, 78-yard drive led to a short field goal by Tate Sandell.
-The Sooners should move up in the next AP Top 25 poll.
+A 16-play, 78-yard drive led to a short field goal by Tate Sandell that put them up 11 in the closing minutes.
+Oklahoma should move up in the next AP Top 25 poll.

 Up next